flanagan-lab/syngnathus-selection-comp/docs/selection_analysis_floridae.md

   $\beta_{SS}$)](#mate-success-versus-reproductive-success-bateman-gradient-beta_ss)
   - [Omitting females with high
     mating](#omitting-females-with-high-mating)
+  - [Investigating the impact of “zeros” on the Bateman Gradient](#investigating-the-impact-of-zeros-on-the-bateman-gradient)
+    - [Removing the zeros from the plot](#removing-the-zeros-from-the-plot)
+    - [Removing the zeros from the calculation of relative fitness](#removing-the-zeros-from-the-calculation-of-relative-fitness)
 - [Investing selection differentials on snout-vent-length ($s$ and
   $s'$)](#investing-selection-differentials-on-snout-vent-length-s-and-s)
   - [Looking into the Maximum Sexual Selection